Normalisation 3: grammar

 The core grammar, which has fewer anomalies and exceptions, is aimed at the beginner.
 This is the grammar that appears in Audrey and the attercop, book 1 of Englisc buten taeres (the first 800 words).
 The optional grammar, which inherits more of OE's anomalies and exceptions, appears in normalised versions of OE and ME texts, and in the weblog of this site.

 Coming from OE, the optional grammar is the smaller departure, being more conservative, while the core grammar has the larger number of changes.
 In fact, when moving in this direction, the terms 'optional' and 'core' are somewhat counter-intuitive.
-For that reason I've bracketed the descriptors 'levelling complete by 1150' and 'levelling before 1250', after 'optional' and 'core' when referring to grammar in pages under 'OE to ME' (in the main navigation).
+For that reason, those familiar with OE may be best served by thinking of eME grammar in terms of their milestone years, i.e. 'levelling complete by 1150' and 'levelling before 1250', rather than 'optional' and 'core'.

 Crucially, the core grammar is the grammar presented in the reference pages for each of the main parts of speech under 'language' in the main navigation of this site.
 The optional grammar is presented in a single page under 'language'.
-For the ModE speaker it is effectively a list of add-ons to the core grammar of eME, which the user may wish to deploy in a translation or piece of original prose; hence the labels core and optional.
+For the ModE speaker, it is effectively a list of add-ons to the core grammar of eME, which the user may wish to deploy in a translation or piece of original prose; hence the labels core and optional.

-types of levelling
+types of simplification

-What sort of levelling is still underway in 1150 or arises before 1250, and is incorporated in the core grammar of eME?
+What sort of simplification is still underway in 1150 or arises before 1250, and is incorporated in the core grammar of eME?
 And what were the "distinct groups of words with shared characteristics" referred to in Principle 4 (above)?
 The following list provides an overview:

-- removal of stem alternation in
+- removal of stem alternation (levelling) in

 - wa- and wo_-stem adjectives